Gideon-Muriithi/quotes/README.md

 # Quotes
 Author: Gideon Muriithi.

-This project was generated with Angular CLI version 8.2.2 by
+This project was generated with Angular CLI version 8.2.2.

 ## Description
 This is an angular application that displays famous quotes and allow user to add new quotes, vote for quotes, and delete the quotes.